Law

 • participate in activities that seek to cultivate social justice scholars, leaders and activists,

-• participate in a three-credit research project sponsored by the Center for Race, Gender, and Social Justice,
+• participate in an individual research project sponsored by the Center for Race, Gender, and Social Justice,

-• help with the Center’s annual fall event and attend occasional programs throughout the academic year.
+• help with the Center’s annual colloquium(s) and attend Center events and programs throughout the academic year.

 Each Fellow receives:

-• tuition assistance in the amount of $3,500 each year ($1,750 per semester) in exchange for work with the Center,
+• tuition assistance in the amount of $3,500 each year ($1,750 per semester) in exchange for work with the Center’s annual colloquium(s) and attend Center events and programs throughout the academic year.

 The first of its kind in the nation, Cincinnati Law’s JD/MA program offers you a rigorous, interdisciplinary study of the law and the chance to earn both degrees over the course of four years.
 Your capstone experience is a semester-long externship that places you in the heart of social justice work—at a national public interest organization, such as the National Women’s Law Center, Equality Now, National Organization for Women or the Women’s Law Project.